-The purpose of the Investment Management Policy is to provide a formal plan for investing insurers' premia and shareholders' funds and is also set forth to:
+The purpose of the Investment Management Policy is to provide a formal plan for investing ceding insurers' premia and shareholders' funds and is also set forth to:

 - a.
 Define and assign the responsibilities of all involved parties - b.
 Provide guidance to the Investment Management Function - c.
-Establish the relevant investment horizon for which the assets will be managed xiii.
-Treaty Execution Management Policy

-- d.
-Specify permissible investments, restrictions on invesments and diversification requirements - e.
-Provide ongoing oversight of investments by the ALCO xiv.
+Establish the relevant investment horizon for which the assets will be managed - d.
+Specify permissible investments, restrictions on investments and diversification requirements - e.
+Provide ongoing oversight of investments by the ALCO xiii.
+Treaty Execution Management Policy timely execution of Treaties in compliance with the laws, regulations and rules governing the conduct of business in the DIFC and in accordance with best market conduct practices and professional service standards.

+The Treaty Execution Management Policy describes the detailed procedures to be followed by the Staff of the Company to ensure xiv.
 Information Security Policies

-The Treaty Execution Management Policy describes the detailed procedures to be followed by the Staff of the Company to ensure timely execution of Treaties in compliance with the laws, regulations and rules governing the conduct of business in the DIFC and in accordance with best market conduct practices and professional service standards.